Michael Keaton

 Michael Keaton in his youth

-There he considered an acting career and began performing in local clubs as a stand-up comic on the advice of friends.
+It was there he started considering an acting career and began performing stand-up comedy at local clubs on friends' advice.
 Later, Michael openly talked about the beginning of his creative journey in one of his interviews:

 Stand-up is the best training for a young actor.
-You don't need to go through auditions, but this job is a daily audition.
+You don't have to go through auditions, but the job itself is a daily audition.
 If the audience doesn't like you, you won't be invited the next night.
-I've never treated this genre as hackwork.
-I've always tried to find new forms, improvise, invent new approaches and stories that would captivate the listeners.
+I never treated this genre as just hackwork.
+I always tried to find new forms, improvise, and invent fresh approaches and stories that would captivate audiences.

 Acting Career

 After settling in Pittsburgh, Michael never lost hope of making a name for himself.
-He performed in local theatre, considered moving to New York to act on Broadway, but eventually, when two of his friends impulsively headed to Los Angeles, he joined them.
+He performed in local theatre, considered moving to New York for Broadway, but when two friends impulsively decided to head to Los Angeles, he tagged along.
 "If it wasn't for that impulsive act, I probably wouldn't have made it in the movies," Keaton later shared.

-Moving to Los Angeles, Michael immediately started attending auditions.
-To avoid confusion with his namesake, actor Michael Douglas, he adopted the pseudonym Keaton, borrowing it from the famous silent film comedian Buster Keaton.
+Once in Los Angeles, Michael immediately started hitting auditions.
+To avoid confusion with his namesake, actor Michael Douglas, he adopted the stage name Keaton, borrowing it from silent film legend Buster Keaton.

 Michael Keaton in 'Night Shift'